Additional California Laws and Rules

 There are several bullets on Things You Must Not Do and Things You Must Do.
 Make sure you understand all of them.

-Below are four of the most important laws and rules specific for California.
+Below are five of the most important laws and rules specific for California.

 Smoking in Your Vehicle

 Since 2008, California has a law that makes it unlawful to smoke in a motor vehicle when a person up to 17 years old is present.
 The offense carries a fine of up to $100.
 The law aims to prevent the negative health effects of secondhand smoke.
 Levels of secondhand smoke caused by one person smoking in a car can make the air inside the vehicle hazardous for breathing, especially for small children.

 In California, it is also illegal to leave a child up to 6 years old unattended in a motor vehicle.
 If left in a car, the child must be supervised by a person 12 years of age or older.
 In addition to this law, California prohibits leaving children and/or animals in a hot vehicle.
 Learn more about leaving children unattended in a vehicle and heatstroke.